AirAsia: Fleet renewal and development

 Previously operating the Boeing 737-300, AirAsia has now completely converted to the Airbus A320 family.

 In June 2011, AirAsia ordered 200 Airbus A320neos at the Paris Air Show.
 The planes were originally due to become available in 2015, and the deal was one of the largest ever for commercial aircraft in a single order.
 The deal was worth US$18 billion at list prices, although AirAsia will have obtained a substantial discount from those prices.
 The deal makes AirAsia Airbus' single biggest customer.
 On 13 December 2012, AirAsia placed an order for an additional 100 Airbus A320 jets, splitting it between 64 A320neo and 36 A320ceo.

 At the Farnborough International Airshow in 2016, AirAsia ordered 100 A321neos at an estimated cost of US$12.6 billion at list prices.
 AirAsia planned to fly these larger aircraft to airports that had infrastructure constraints.
 AirAsia received its first A320neo in September 2016.

 At the 2019 Farnborough Airshow, AirAsia further increased its orders for A320 aircraft, in the process also becoming Airbus' largest customer for the A321neo variant.
 With this order, the total number of orders that AirAsia had placed for the Airbus A320 family climbed to 592, reaffirming the carrier's position also as the largest airline customer for the Airbus single aisle product line.
 However, as a consequence of the COVID-19 pandemic on aviation, the orders for the new A320 family of aircraft were reworked by mutual agreement between AirAsia and Airbus in October 2021, with deliveries now scheduled to extend to 2035, among other undisclosed changes in purchase terms.

-Former fleet

-AirAsia formerly operated the following aircraft: